Unleash/unleash/website/docs/reference/projects.md

 Each instance requires at least one project.
 New instances get a default project that all members can access.
 You cannot delete this project, but you can [rename](#update-a-project) or [archive it](#archive-a-project).

-You can configure which [environments](./environments.md) are available within a project.
+You can configure which [environments](environments.md) are available within a project.
 By default, all global environments are available.
 You can only enable and disable feature flags for the environments you've configured for the project.

+By default, projects have an open [collaboration mode](project-collaboration-mode.md), which means all members of your instance can access the project and submit change requests.
+To learn more, visit [Project Collaboration Mode](project-collaboration-mode.md).

 ## Create a project